-Constitutional amendment (second resolution); property exempt from taxation.

-Authorizes the General Assembly to enact legislation that will allow localities by ordinance to exempt from real property taxes, or defer real property taxes on, up to 20 percent of the value of residential or farm property that is the owner- occupant's primary dwelling and lived in continuously.
-This resolution is identical to HJR 3 and HJR 56.
-This resolution has been incorporated into HJR 4.
+Constitutional amendment; property exempt from taxation.
+Authorizes the General Assembly to enact legislation that will allow localities by ordinance to exempt from real property taxes, or defer real property taxes on, up to 20 percent of the value of residential or farm property that is the owner- occupant's primary dwelling.